Whittier Trust Co. Purchases Shares of 9,462 Pembina Pipeline Co. (NYSE:PBA)

 Whittier Trust Co. purchased a new stake in Pembina Pipeline Co.
 (NYSE:PBA) (TSE:PPL) during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor purchased 9,462 shares of the pipeline company’s stock, valued at approximately $301,000.

-Several other hedge funds and other institutional investors have also made changes to their positions in the business.
-Advisors Asset Management Inc. lifted its holdings in shares of Pembina Pipeline by 63.8% in the second quarter.
-Advisors Asset Management Inc. now owns 19,177 shares of the pipeline company’s stock valued at $609,000 after purchasing an additional 7,473 shares in the last quarter.
-Wedbush Securities Inc. purchased a new position in shares of Pembina Pipeline during the second quarter valued at approximately $282,000.
-Arden Trust Co purchased a new position in shares of Pembina Pipeline during the second quarter valued at approximately $428,000.
-QV Investors Inc. purchased a new position in shares of Pembina Pipeline during the second quarter valued at approximately $48,000.
-Finally, SL Advisors LLC lifted its stake in shares of Pembina Pipeline by 16.2% during the second quarter.
-SL Advisors LLC now owns 29,388 shares of the pipeline company’s stock valued at $934,000 after buying an additional 4,100 shares during the period.
-47.96% of the stock is currently owned by institutional investors.
+Several other institutional investors and hedge funds have also recently made changes to their positions in PBA.
+Dimensional Fund Advisors LP lifted its stake in shares of Pembina Pipeline by 28.1% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 1,142,763 shares of the pipeline company’s stock valued at $27,038,000 after buying an additional 250,336 shares during the period.
+BOKF NA lifted its stake in shares of Pembina Pipeline by 24.8% during the first quarter.
+BOKF NA now owns 11,091 shares of the pipeline company’s stock valued at $320,000 after buying an additional 2,206 shares during the period.
+Ilmarinen Mutual Pension Insurance Co lifted its stake in shares of Pembina Pipeline by 33.2% during the first quarter.
+Ilmarinen Mutual Pension Insurance Co now owns 226,500 shares of the pipeline company’s stock valued at $6,522,000 after buying an additional 56,500 shares during the period.
+Taylor Frigon Capital Management LLC lifted its stake in shares of Pembina Pipeline by 4.3% during the first quarter.
+Taylor Frigon Capital Management LLC now owns 31,631 shares of the pipeline company’s stock valued at $912,000 after buying an additional 1,316 shares during the period.
+Finally, Assenagon Asset Management S.A. purchased a new position in Pembina Pipeline during the first quarter worth approximately $1,933,000.
+47.96% of the stock is currently owned by institutional investors and hedge funds.

-PBA has been the topic of several recent analyst reports.
-Scotiabank upped their price objective on shares of Pembina Pipeline from $37.00 to $39.00 and gave the company a “sector perform” rating in a research note on Monday, May 10th.
-Credit Suisse Group started coverage on shares of Pembina Pipeline in a research report on Wednesday.
-They issued a “neutral” rating for the company.
-Tudor Pickering reissued a “buy” rating and issued a $40.00 price objective on shares of Pembina Pipeline in a research report on Tuesday, May 11th.
+Several equities research analysts have recently issued reports on PBA shares.
+Royal Bank of Canada increased their price objective on shares of Pembina Pipeline from C$42.00 to C$48.00 and gave the stock an “outperform” rating in a research report on Monday, August 9th.
 CIBC raised shares of Pembina Pipeline from a “neutral” rating to an “outperform” rating in a research report on Friday, June 18th.
-Finally, Royal Bank of Canada increased their price objective on shares of Pembina Pipeline from C$42.00 to C$48.00 and gave the stock an “outperform” rating in a research report on Monday, August 9th.
+BMO Capital Markets started coverage on shares of Pembina Pipeline in a research report on Wednesday, July 28th.
+They issued a “market perform” rating for the company.
+TD Securities increased their price objective on shares of Pembina Pipeline from $39.00 to $41.00 and gave the stock a “buy” rating in a research report on Monday, May 10th.
+Finally, Tudor Pickering reissued a “buy” rating and issued a $40.00 price objective on shares of Pembina Pipeline in a research report on Tuesday, May 11th.
 One investment analyst has rated the stock with a sell rating, ten have assigned a hold rating and five have given a buy rating to the stock.
 Pembina Pipeline currently has a consensus rating of “Hold” and a consensus target price of $40.33.

-The company also recently declared a monthly dividend, which will be paid on Wednesday, September 15th.
-Investors of record on Wednesday, August 25th will be issued a dividend of $0.1683 per share.
-This represents a $2.02 dividend on an annualized basis and a yield of 6.56%.
-This is a positive change from Pembina Pipeline’s previous monthly dividend of $0.17.
-The ex-dividend date is Tuesday, August 24th.
-Pembina Pipeline’s dividend payout ratio (DPR) is presently 65.31%.

 Pembina Pipeline Corp. engages in the provision of transportation and midstream services.
 It operates through the following segment: Pipelines, Facilities, Marketing and New Ventures, and Corporate.
 The Pipelines segment includes conventional, oil sands and transmission pipeline systems, crude oil storage and terminalling business and related infrastructure.